 The account summary is an overview of your credit card activity.
 All the payments and transactions you make during the billing period or cycle will be reflected in a specific format.
 Since this is the most important information anyone looks for in a credit card summary, it is usually the first section of the statement.

 This refers to the proportion of the credit limit you exhausted in the previous cycle.

-Information about any interest charged for late payments or fees charged for services and transactions are mentioned.
+Information about any interest charged for late payments or fees charged for services and transactions are mentioned in the transaction summary.
 The idea is to disclose all information for your perusal.

-Here all the modes of bill payment are reflected.
-Depending upon your issuer, it will mention conventional options like cheque, draft or novel ones like mobile wallets, UPI payments, net banking etc. In any case, make sure you do not overshoot your deadlines.
-You need to repay the amount within a stipulated time period, and that is generally 20 days as a norm.
+All the different modes of bill payment are reflected here.
+Depending upon your issuer, it will mention conventional options like cheque and draft or novel ones like mobile wallets, UPI payments, net banking etc. In any case, make sure you do not overshoot the due date.
 If you are not able to do so, interest will be charged on the outstanding amount.
 It will keep compounding until the repayment is made, so the sooner you can repay the better.

-Credit cards are here to help you establish a credit history - make sure you use to your advantage.
-Delaying payments will erode that credit history you were trying to build.
+Credit cards are here to help you establish a credit history - make sure you use them to your advantage.
+Delaying payments will negate the credit history you aspire to build.